karnaksp/End-to-End-Data-Pipeline/README.md

    - Use `ml/mlflow_tracking.py` to simulate model training and tracking.
    - Use `ml/feature_store_stub.py` to integrate with a feature store like Feast.

+8. **CI/CD & Deployment**
+    - Use the `docker-compose.ci.yaml` file to set up CI/CD pipelines.
+    - Use the `kubernetes/` directory for Kubernetes deployment manifests.
+    - Use the `terraform/` directory for cloud deployment scripts.
+    - Use the `.github/workflows/` directory for GitHub Actions CI/CD workflows.

+### Next Steps

+Congratulations!
+You have successfully set up the end-to-end data pipeline with batch and streaming processing.
+However, this is a very general pipeline that needs to be customized for your specific use case.

-Be sure to visit the files and scripts in the repository and change the credentials, configurations, and logic to match your environment and use case.
+> Note: Be sure to visit the files and scripts in the repository and change the credentials, configurations, and logic to match your environment and use case.
 Feel free to extend the pipeline with additional components, services, or integrations as needed.

 ## Configuration & Customization